15 of the best honeymoon destinations in Queensland

 Our money’s on The Point villa (pictured above) for the most prime position, but all villas have equally stunning outlooks.

 Orpheus Island, off Townsville North Queensland

-Their ‘All Loved Up’ package includes four nights accommodation, all meals, selected Australian wine and beer, signature Dining with the Tides experience one evening, one-hour spa treatment each, French champagne and chocolate-dipped strawberries on arrival, Orpheus experience daily (snorkelling, fishing, island cruise), unlimited use of motorised dinghies, fishing equipment, paddle boards, kayaks, catamarans and snorkelling equipment from $5,030.
+Their ‘All Loved Up’ package includes four nights accommodation, all meals, selected Australian wine and beer, signature Dining with the Tides experience one evening, one-hour spa treatment each, French champagne and chocolate-dipped strawberries on arrival, Orpheus experience daily (snorkelling, fishing, island cruise), unlimited use of motorised dinghies, fishing equipment, paddle boards, kayaks, catamarans and snorkelling equipment.

 Lizard Island, Tropical North Queensland

-Re-opened earlier this year after a complete refurbishment, Lizard Island is more swish than ever and an ideal honeymoon destination.
+One of three true coral cay resorts in the middle of the Great Barrier Reef, Lizard Island is known for luxurious suites surrounded by a colourful underwater world and powdery white beaches, making it an ideal honeymoon destination.
 With 24 private beaches, world-class dive sites, Essentia day spa with La Biosthetique products, and all gourmet meals, unlimited non-alcoholic beverages, selected Australian wines, beer, spirits and sparkling wine (and in-room mini bar) all part of your all-inclusive room rate you’ll be wondering why you didn’t tie the knot sooner!

 Their Romance Package – which can be added to a minimum three-night stay – adds on champagne and chocolate-dipped strawberries on arrival, a sunset cruise with champagne and cheeses, a one-hour indulgent spa treatment each, private beach day with motorised dinghy and gourmet picnic hamper, and a private beach dining experience on one of the nights.